-Like many urban settings, Nassau is known to have its share of crime, but this hardly offsets this vibrant destination.
+Like many urban settings, Nassau has its share of crime, but this hardly offsets this vibrant destination.
 In any case, check with the US Department of State for travel advisories before you go.

-Additionally, all of the upscale rooms here ooze historic appeal and come outfitted with flat-screen TVs, wifi, mini-fridges, and coffee making facilities You can also upgrade your room and enjoy premium features like free breakfast and private lounge access to complimentary drinks and snacks.
+Additionally, all the upscale rooms here ooze historic appeal and come outfitted with flat-screen TVs, wifi, mini-fridges, and coffee making facilities.
+You can also upgrade your room and enjoy premium features like free breakfast and private lounge access to complimentary drinks and snacks.

-In terms of amenities, there are also three separate restaurants on the property, as well as a vintage-style bar, a fitness room, a private beach, an outdoor pool, and room service upon request,
+In terms of amenities, there are also three separate restaurants on the property and a vintage-style bar.
+Enjoy the fitness room, a private beach, an outdoor pool, and room service upon request,